-In this paper we use these definitions of accountability to investigate how two major reforms in welfare services changed accountability relationships.
-The reforms in question are the welfare administration reform that Norway passed in 2005 and implemented through 2009, and the hospital reform that was initiated in 2000 and implemented from 2002.
+In this report we use these definitions of accountability to investigate how three major reforms in welfare services changed accountability relationships.
+The paper has first of all an empirical ambition of classifying and describing what happens to different accountability relations in Norwegian welfare administration reforms.
+The reforms in question are the welfare administration reform that Norway passed in 2005 and implemented through 2009, the hospital reform that was initiated in 2000 and implemented from 2002, and the immigration administrative reforms that started in 2001.
 The NAV reform merged the national pension administration and the employment agency and established local partnerships with the municipality-based social services.
 The hospital reform transferred ownership from counties to the state and merged hospitals into health enterprises.
+The immigration reform established two independent agencies in 2001 and later on the political leadership have tried to increase their control again.
 We will map formal accountability relations to see whether they were changed by the reforms and how they work in practice.

-Our data are taken from an evaluative study of the NAV reform and a large project on the hospital reform.
-The current study is therefore based primarily on public documents and interviews with central actors in the two sectors.
+Our data are taken from an evaluative study of the NAV reform, a large project on the hospital reform and from a project on governance and autonomy in the immigration administration.
+The current study is therefore based primarily on public documents and interviews with central actors in the three sectors.
 The material from the NAV reform evaluation is the most complete, as the interviewees here were asked specifically about accountability relations.
 Altogether 26 administrative executives in the central welfare agency and the ministry as well as political executives were interviewed in 2010.
 The study of hospital reforms is based on secondary sources and evaluation reports, and also a study of the discourse on the Norwegian hospital sector as expressed in documents from 2002 to 2006, as well as a few interviews conducted with local and regional managers between 2002 and 2006.
 These interviews were not specifically designed to deal with questions of accountability relations.
 However, we have been able to supplement with survey data on contact pattern.
+The data base for the immigration administration is public documents and reports as well as internal and internal sources.
+In addition eight central political and administrative executives have been interviewed in 2005.